-- Records are both paper-based - Records held in locked cabinet and in a locked office. - The information is retained until the child is 25 years of age; and in the case of child protection information, indefinitely.
+- Records are now kept on the online platform CPOMS - Historic records are held in locked cabinet and in a locked office. - The information is retained until the child is 25 years of age; and in the case of child protection information, indefinitely.